-- A copy of the new CRIS registration form
+- A copy of the V5 registration form

-- A copy of the service handbook displaying complete and up to date service history
+- A copy of the habitation service handbook displaying a complete and up to date service history

-- A cheque for £50 made payable to Elddis.
+- · A cheque for £50 made payable to Elddis.

 Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.

-Elddis Customer Care Delves lane Consett County Durham DH8 7PE www.elddis.co.uk
+Elddis Customer Care

+Delves lane

+Consett

+County Durham

+DH8 7PE

+www.elddis.co.uk

 This form is also available for you to print from our web site.

-NOTIFICATION OF CHANGE OF OWNERSHIP

-Previous owner details (if known):

-Name:

-Address:

-Post code:

-Email:

-New owner details:

-Name:

-Address:

-Post code:

-Email:

-Daytime telephone number:

-Details of Motorhome:

-Range: Model:

-Vehicle identification number (17 digits):

-In order for you warranty to remain valid, your motorhome must have been serviced annually by an Approved Elddis Retailer or Service Centre.

-If you do not want to receive information about products and services from Elddis, please tick. \Box
+If you do not want to receive information about products and services from Elddis, please tick. lacktriangle